luiz04nl/vem-2024-devops-agile-collector/README.md

 - Install Vscode Devcontainers https://code.visualstudio.com/docs/devcontainers/containers

-- It is recomends to use dev containers to speed up the research process, but the dependencies are declared in .devcontainer/debug.Dockerfile if other approach was choised
+- It is recomends to use dev containers to speed up the research process, but the dependencies are declared in .devcontainer/debug.Dockerfile if other approach was chosen

 ## First Step - Create the Initial Dataset